aayush6194/Clipboard2JSON/README.md

 i.e. it needs to be able to take the `ClipboardData` enum and return a `Result<(), Error>` type.

-## Releases

-I have run into some issues while trying to run the prebuilt binaries on Windows, so, it is recommended to built from the source.
-They can be found over at the [releases page](https://github.com/lawrencek0/Clipboard2JSON/releases/).

 ## References

 ### X11